osinenkop/stable-baselines-playground/README.md

 ![Tensorboard web interface](img/Tensorboard_web_interface.png)

-After that you have to download these reportsd as csv files and run generate_curves:
+After that you have to download these reports as csv files and run generate_curves:

 ```shell
 python3 generate_curves.py